 Are-You-Ready-to-Capitalize-Image-1 Holiday spending has increased significantly over the past four years.
 In 2013, holiday spending increased 3.1 percent and this year's spending is expected to increase 4.1 percent.
 (Source: NRF)

 Holiday Sales - In Billions Charts from the NRF Foundation’s Retail Insight Center.
-To access this data and more research please visit the Retail Insight Center.
+To access this data and more research, please visit the Retail Insight Center.
 When there’s a big opportunity out there, I want to make sure I capitalize on it and squeeze every ounce of benefit from that opportunity and you probably feel the same way.
 It's a fact that people will spend their money on Black Friday, it's up to you to make sure they spend their money at your small business, rather than at the big box stores.
-That being said, we are here to help you maximize your Black Friday sales.
+That being said, we are here to help you maximize your Black Friday sales with some Black Friday marketing ideas for small businesses.
 Here are some ways to capitalize on the spending frenzy and bring more revenue through your doors on Black Friday.

 1. Create an irresistible offer